RuobingWang1/horse-racing-odds-analysis/README.md

 ## Author

 Ruobing Wang
-	•	Data preprocessing and cleaning
+	•	Organized project structure and workflow
+	•	Contributed to interpretation of results and final conclusions
-	•	Exploratory data analysis (EDA)
+	•	Performed data analysis and visualization
-	•	Statistical analysis and visualization
+	•	Developed research hypothesis and analytical framework
-	•	Interpretation of results and insights
+	•	Conducted ethical analysis of the study

 ## Key Findings
 	•	Betting odds are not perfectly aligned with actual outcomes